 (b) The drills may be conducted via a table-top exercise if the assisted living program can demonstrate that moving residents will be harmful to the residents.

+(c)The assisted living program shall document and keep on file for a minimum of 2 years the:

-(c) Documentation.
-The assisted living program shall:(i) DocumentCo completion of each disaster drill or training session;
+(i) (i) [Document completion]Completion date and time of each disaster drill or training session;

-(ii) Have all staff who participated in the drill or training sign the document;
+(ii) [Have all staff] Names and signatures of staff who participated in the drill or training [sign the document];

-(iii) Document the type of disaster utilized for the drill or training;
+(iii) Type of disaster utilized for the drill or training;

+(iv) Type of drill or training undertaken;

-(v)  Document the steps taken by staff during the drill or discussed during the training;
+(v) Steps taken or discussed by staff during the drill or training;

-(vi)  Document the reaction of staff during the drill or training;
+(vi) Successful and non-successful actions taken or discussed by staff during the drill or training; and

-[(iii)] (vii) Document any opportunities for improvement as identified as a result of the drill; and.
+[(iii) Document any opportunities] (vii) Opportunities for improvement as identified as a result of the drill. [; and].

-[(iv)] (vii) Keep the documentation on file for a minimum of 2 years.
+[(d) The assisted living shall maintain the semiannual disaster drill documentation on file for a minimum of 2 years. ]

 (4) The licensee shall cooperate with the local emergency management agency in emergency planning, training, and drills and in the event of an actual emergency.

 F. Emergency Electrical Power Generator.
 An assisted living program with 50 or more residents shall have on the premises an emergency electrical power generator which meets the requirements of Health-General Article, §19-1812, Annotated Code of Maryland.

 [(1) Generator Required.
-By October 1, 2009, an assisted living program with 50 or more residents shall have an emergency electrical power generator on the premises, unless the program meets the requirements of §F(7) of this regulation.
+By October 1, 2009, an (1) An assisted living program with 50 or more residents shall have an emergency electrical power generator on the premises, unless the program meets the requirements of §F(7) of this regulation.

 (2) Generator Specifications.
 The power source shall be a generating set and prime mover located on the program's premises with automatic transfer.
 The emergency generator shall: